-The tax authorities initiated a direct review of a group subsidiary for the fiscal years of 2016.
-As of the date of this report, the review is still in process.
-The Company's Management and its legal advisors do not expect any significant additional costs to arise as a result of such review.
+- v.
+The tax authorities initiated a direct review of a group subsidiary for the fiscal years of 2016, 2017, 2018 and 2019.
+As of the date of this report, the Company clarify by the years 2016, 2017 and 2018 has a SAT's letter which specify there are some criteria differences.
+The Company's Management and its legal advisors do not expect any significant additional costs to arise as a result of such review. - vi.
+The Company maitains long-term contracts with Naturgy: Fuerza y Energía Bii Hioxo, S. A. de C. V. who supplies electricity in 17 stores and with Alfa Cogeneracion de Altamira, S. A de C. V. for using electricity from combined cycle generation in 31 of their stores.

-(28) Right of use assets and lease liabilities -
+(26) Right of use assets and lease liabilities-

-Right of use assets and lease liabilities -
+Right of use assets and lease liabilities-